Neural Particle Automata: Learning Self-Organizing Particle Dynamics: Introduction

 In this work, we introduce \emph{Neural Particle Automata} (NPA), a Lagrangian generalization of NCA from static lattices to dynamic particle systems.
 An NPA models each cell as a particle with a continuous position and an internal state, both updated by a shared, learnable rule.
 We obtain a particle-based analogue of NCA perception by replacing grid-based convolutions with mesh-free, differentiable Smoothed Particle Hydrodynamics (SPH) operators, which estimate densities, gradients, and other neighborhood features from nearby particles.
 These SPH-based features are then fed into a neural update rule that jointly adapts each particle's state and position, while preserving the strictly local, shared-rule structure of NCA.
 This structure makes NPA robust, lightweight\footnote{Parameterized by a neural network with as few as ten thousand parameters.}, and well suited for real-time graphics applications.
 To make this practical at scale, we implement the SPH perception using memory-efficient, CUDA-accelerated kernels that avoid naive all-pairs interactions and dramatically improve training and inference speed as well as memory usage for large particle sets.

 We evaluate NPA on a diverse set of tasks in 2D and 3D.
 First, we train NPA to self-organize from simple seeds into target morphologies, with particles dynamically rearranging to form the desired shapes.
 Second, we apply NPA to distributed classification of 2D and 3D point clouds, where local interactions between particles collectively give rise to a global prediction.
 Third, we use NPA for particle-based texture synthesis, where particles self-organize to match target textures.
 Across these settings, we show that NPA retain the robustness and regenerative behavior of NCA while exploiting the sparsity and flexibility of particle-based representations.
-To demonstrate NPA's suitability for real-time graphics applications, we provide an online interactive demo that visualizes the dynamics of the trained NPA models available at: \href{https://selforg-npa.github.io/}{\textbf{https://selforg-npa.github.io/}}.
+The real-time interactive demo and the source code are available at: \href{https://selforg-npa.github.io/}{\textbf{https://selforg-npa.github.io/}}.